ATTX-project/ATTX-project.github.io/Import/attx_project/Containerized-testing.md

 ## Testing Workflow

 Overview of the steps performed during the test suite:
-* Start all required platform containers
+* Start all required Semantic Broker containers
 * Wait for the services to come up
 * Build test code
 * Build test container (only during the containerised testing task)